aws-ia/cfn-abi-crowdstrike-fcs/guide/content/faqs.md

 description: Frequently asked questions.
 ---

-## When should I use the Sensor Management option?

-We recommend this method for deploying the Falcon sensor in AWS environments where AWS Systems Manager (SSM) is in use.
-After enabling and adding EC2 hosts to the SSM inventory on your registered AWS accounts, you can deploy the Falcon sensor into your EC2 instances from the Falcon console with just one click.

-## What is the difference between Sensor Management and SSM Distributor?
+## What is the difference between 1-Click and SSM Distributor?

-Sensor Management (1-Click) allows you to deploy sensors from the Falcon console on demand with a single click.
+1-Click allows you to deploy sensors from the Falcon console on demand with a single click, which can be enabled via the Falcon Console.
 SSM Distributor automatically deploys sensors via scheduled State Manager Associations without requiring manual intervention through the Falcon console.

 ## How does ECR Registry Connections help secure my container images?